DanielHJA/GetFilesFromFolderInBundle/README.md

 # GetFilesFromFolderInBundle
+For Swift 3.
 A class that when used will return files from a parent folder containing children folders.
 It will not find folders that are contained within a child folder.

+The following example will work.
+A parent folder called 'Images' that is in the application bundle which has subfolders with files in them.

+/Images
+  /Social
+    facebook.png
+    twitter.png
+  /Other
+    dog.png
+    sun.png
+  ...

+Calling the class is as easy as:

+ImageAssetManager().loadFileURLSFromFolderInBundle(parentFolder: "<YourParentFolderName>") { (result, status) in

+            guard status == .success else {
+              return
+             }

+             // Do Stuff
+             // result is [Data]
+           }